Honolulu Marathon

-The 40th Honolulu Marathon, held in 2012, had 30,898 registrants, and was the second-largest marathon in the United States that year, behind the Chicago Marathon.
+About 20,000 runners finish the Honolulu Marathon each year, and it is one of the five largest marathons in the United States.
+Entry to the Honolulu Marathon is open to anyone, and there is neither a lottery nor a set of qualifying times.
+There is also no time limit to finish the course.
+From 1973 to 2006, more than 585,000 runners have started the Honolulu Marathon, with over 482,000 finishers, for a finishing rate of over 82%.

 History

-The race began in 1973.
+The race was first organized by Former Honolulu Mayor Frank Fasi in 1973, taking an interest in organizing the race after observing the Boston Marathon and the positive impact that came with the race.

 During its formative period (1973–1978) the Honolulu Marathon doubled in size every year—a rate that has been equaled only once.
-That growth, like the growth of long-distance running itself, came about not from an interest in competition, but from a quest for personal longevity and an enhanced quality of life.

-Former Honolulu Mayor Frank Fasi has been inducted in the Honolulu Marathon Hall of Fame after documents proved that he was the true founder of the race 40 years ago.

-Mayor Fasi died in 2010.
-With the Honolulu Marathon just days away, race officials say they have undisputed proof that Fasi made it all happen.

-"We were clearing out some files and we saw a box labeled 1973 and we saw the documents that showed beyond a shadow of a doubt that Mayor Fasi was the creator and the founder of the marathon," said Jim Barahal, Honolulu Marathon President.

-Now drawing more than 20,000 entries a year, the Honolulu Marathon is one of the biggest in the country.
-Back in 1973, there wasn't widespread interest in it.
-But Mayor Fasi knew about the Boston Marathon, and saw its potential here.

 At the forefront of the growth of the Honolulu Marathon was cardiologist Jack Scaff, one of the first physicians to prescribe running as therapy for heart disease.
-In 1977 Sports Illustrated's senior writer and Olympic marathoner Kenny Moore wrote a feature story about the race.
-That article was soon followed by the book "The Honolulu Marathon," by journalist Mark Hazard Osmun; the book was a revelatory chronicle of the then-unfolding social craze called the "Running Boom," as exemplified in the Honolulu event.
+In 1977, Sports Illustrated's senior writer and Olympic marathoner Kenny Moore wrote a feature story about the race.
+Moore postured that, like the growth of long-distance running itself, the race's success came about not simply from an interest in competition, but from a quest for personal longevity and an enhanced quality of life.
+That article was soon followed by the book The Honolulu Marathon, by journalist Mark Hazard Osmun; the book was a revelatory chronicle of the then-unfolding social craze coined the "Running Boom," as exemplified in the Honolulu event.